-As one of the largest economies in the world, India presents a huge market and wealth of opportunities for aspiring investors.
-In addition, with Prime Minister Narendra Damodardas Modi in office, the Indian government has been pushing forth more pro-business policies and incentives to encourage foreign investment.
+As one of the largest economies in the world, India presents a huge market and wealth of opportunities for potential investors.
+In addition, with Prime Minister Narendra Modi in office, the Indian government has been pushing forth more pro-business policies and incentives to encourage foreign investment.

 Nonetheless, India still has a long way to go in terms of making things easier for potential investors.
-In comparison with Singapore, which consistently ranks first in the World Bank’s global survey on the ease of doing business, India ranked at 142 out of 189 economies in 2015, dropping two places from the previous year.
+In comparison with Singapore, which consistently ranks second in the World Bank’s global survey on the ease of doing business, India ranked at 77 out of 190 economies in 2018, dropping two places from the previous year.

 Key considerations that investors would be primarily concerned with are the basic essentials.
 How long does it take to incorporate a business?
 What procedures are required?
 How soon can I commence business operations?
 We explore the answers to these questions.